 I think we need to look to the schools for ill-preparing voters and citizens to be discerning.

-is to protect us it isn't to provide for us and then while it's protecting us it's not protecting us from our ignorance or our carelessness or laziness but from the marauders it's to protect you rush from me or from any marauder anywhere.
+And then while it's protecting us, it's not protecting us from our ignorance or our carelessness or our laziness, but from the marauders.

-I couldn't agree more but all that went out the window with FDR.
+I couldn't agree more, but all that went out the window with FDR.